 Following a game as universally acclaimed as Breath of the Wild is never going to be easy, but Nintendo has shown time and time again that they know how to deliver exceptional sequels to their home-grown franchises.

-Whether it is ultimately released in 2020 or not, Breath Of The Wild 2 will undoubtedly be another revered entry in the Legend of Zelda franchise.
+Breath of the Wild 2 is expected in 2022 at the earliest, with 2023 being more realistic.
+Regardless of when it is released, Breath Of The Wild 2 will undoubtedly be another revered entry in the Legend of Zelda franchise.